I created this virtual autobiography as a way to stand out and express myself.

 As a result, I essentially started over the following year in a completely restructured program.

-Over the next three years, I passed all my classes with strong results and meaningful growth.
+Over the next three years, I learned a lot and passed all my classes with strong results.

 I'm grateful that I was able to celebrate this major achievement in my life, with the people I love most.